kerryconvery/game-stream-search-public/README.md

 ### Future Improvements
 #### Application
-* Provide a way to discover new streamers
+* Provide a way to discover new streamers (in progress)
 * Filter by langauge

 #### Technical